ietf-wg-add/draft-ietf-add-svcb-dns/draft-ietf-add-svcb-dns.md

 # Limitations

 This document is concerned exclusively with the DNS transport, and does not affect or inform the construction or interpretation of DNS messages.
 For example, nothing in this document indicates whether the service is intended for use as a recursive or authoritative DNS server.
-Clients must know the intended use in their context.
+Clients need to know the intended use of  services based on their context.

 # Examples